rroels/EVQWGD001-Pinout/README.md

 As the pins of the EVQWGD001 didn't play well with breadboards and dupont cables, I built a quick and dirty jig to hold the EVQWGD001.
 It also allowed me to easily rewire the pins and connect the oscilloscope to various points in the circuit.

-I wanted to avoid using a microcontroller to keep things simple, so I added two pull-up resistors that can be connected to another pins of my choice.
+To keep things simple I wanted to avoid using a microcontroller, so I added two pull-up resistors that simulate the microcontroller pins with internal pull-ups.

 <img src="images/jig1.jpg" width="300">